LLAMA-Coop/Alpaca/README.md

 ## The API World 🌐

 Mneme is a unified platform that serves both the website and the API.
-Currently, we offer three API endpoints.
+Currently, we offer multiple API endpoints and HTTP verbs for updating the database through the API.
 To set up your personal system, you'll need the URI of a MongoDB database.
 You can either run a local instance or follow our instructions in the "sample.env" file to configure the URI.

 ## Our Roadmap 🗺️